 Let us help you secure the compensation you need

-If you or a loved one work in construction and have been injured on the job, you may need to seek legal assistance.
-At the SMA Law Group, we understand that these incidents are not always straightforward workers’ compensation cases.
+If you or a loved one works in construction and have been injured on the job, you may need to seek legal assistance.
+At SMT Legal, we understand that these incidents are not always straightforward workers’ compensation cases.
 We will investigate your claim and work to recover the following:

 - Coverage of all medical bills related to the incident